tempotec/AutoPLM/replit.md

 - **Feature Set**:
     - **Data Extraction**: Transforms unstructured PDF content into structured records (product identification, commercial info, deadlines, materials, technical measurements).
     - **AI-Powered Categorization**: Automatic classification of garments into Grupo (TECIDO PLANO, MALHA, TRICOT, JEANS) and Subgrupo (BLAZER, BLUSA, CALÇA, etc.) using GPT-4o Vision and GPT-4 Text analysis.
 Fields are auto-filled during creation and remain editable by users.
+    - **Auto-Registration of Suppliers**: When processing PDFs/images, the system automatically extracts supplier names and creates supplier records if they don't exist.
+Suppliers are matched case-insensitively to avoid duplicates, then linked to specifications.
     - **Technical Drawing Generation**: Produces professional flat sketches focused on visual representation without dimensions.
     - **Collections Management**: End-to-end management of collections with linking specifications, search, filtering, cover image upload, and editing functionality.
     - **Collection Cover Images**: Upload and display custom cover images for collections (stored in static/covers/).